Generalized discrete Markov spectra: Introduction and Main Results

 \subsection{Main Results}

-In this paper, we generalize the discrete Markov spectrum in a way corresponding to a certain generalization of Markov numbers.
-First, consider the $(k_1,k_2,k_3)$-\emph{generalized Markov (GM) equation}, a generalization of the Markov equation:
+The aim of this paper is to show that the classical bridge just recalled is not an isolated phenomenon.
+We develop a generalized Markov theory in which generalized Markov numbers produce explicit Lagrange constants and Markov constants.
+The construction is governed by the $(k_1,k_2,k_3)$-\emph{generalized Markov (GM) equation}

 where $k_1, k_2, k_3$ are nonnegative integers.
-A positive integer appearing in a solution to this equation is called a $(k_1,k_2,k_3)$-\emph{generalized Markov number}, or \emph{$(k_1,k_2,k_3)$-GM number} for short.
-This equation was introduced by \cites{gyo21,bana} for the case $k_1=k_2=k_3=1$ and by \cite{gyomatsu} for the general case in the context of generalized cluster algebras.
-It has been studied from various perspectives as an equation possessing properties similar to those of the Markov equation (for example, \cites{banaian, banaian-sen,bana-gyo,chen-li,courcy-litman-mizuno,gyoda-maruyama-sato,chen-li2,bao-li,chen-jia}).
+A positive integer that appears in a solution to this equation is called a $(k_1,k_2,k_3)$-\emph{generalized Markov number}, or \emph{$(k_1,k_2,k_3)$-GM number} for short.
+This equation was introduced by \cites{gyo21,Bana} for the case $k_1=k_2=k_3=1$ and by \cite{gyomatsu} for the general case in the context of generalized cluster algebras.
+It has since been studied from several perspectives as a Markov-type Diophantine equation (for example, \cites{banaian, banaian-sen,bana-gyo,chen-li,courcy-litman-mizuno,gyoda-maruyama-sato,chen-li2,bao-li,chen-jia}).